 Every Watch me grow section is linked to a descriptor from the CASEL framework.
 The CASEL descriptor appears in child-friendly language at the top of the page in the Student's book.
-The full list for Primary 3 is available below.
+The full list for Primary 6 is available below.

-Unit SEL focus CASEL descriptor 1 The power of conviction Responsible decision making: Evaluating personal, interpersonal, community and institutional impacts 2 The power of supporting others Relationship skills: Standing up for the rights of others 3 The power of consideration Social awareness: Showing concern for the feelings of others 4 The power of self-belief Self-management: Setting personal and collective goals 5 The power of persistence Self-awareness: Having a growth mindset 6 The power of cooperation Self-management: Using planning and organisational skills 7 The power of critical thinking Responsible decision making: Recognising how critical thinking skills are useful both inside and outside school 8 The power of community Responsible decision making: Evaluating personal, interpersonal, community and institutional impacts 9 The power of empathy Social awareness: Showing concern for the feelings of others
+Unit SEL focus CASEL descriptor 1 The power of supporting others Relationship skills: Standing up for the rights of others 2 The power of consideration Social awareness: Showing concern for the feelings of others 3 The power of cooperation Self-management: Using planning and organisational skills 4 The power of community Responsible decision making: Evaluating personal, interpersonal, community and institutional impacts 5 The power of critical thinking Responsible decision making: Recognising how critical thinking skills are useful both inside and outside school 6 The power of empathy Social awareness: Showing concern for the feelings of others